jason301c/codex-switcher/README.md

 - `ccx` with no arguments launches the interactive dashboard.
 Add a profile, activate it, and optionally rename/delete as needed.
 - `ccx <anything>` forwards the arguments straight to the real `codex` binary while keeping the currently active profile's `CODEX_HOME`.
+- The dashboard shows cached usage for every profile; pick “Invalidate usage cache & refresh” from the menu to clear and refetch immediately.
 - All profile data lives in `~/.codex_accounts` as individual `auth.json` snapshots.
 Remove a profile in the UI and its saved auth file is deleted for you.
 The switcher's own metadata sits in `~/.codex_switcher/accounts.json`.

 ## Development